-Bit Symbol Description RCVR trigger.
-These bits are used to set the trigger level for the receive FIFO interrupt.
-An interrupt is generated when the number of characters in the FIFO equals the programmed trigger level.
+Symbol Description http: RCVR trigger.
+These besire used to set the trig FIFO interrupt FCR[6] An interrupt is generated when the number of characters in the FIFO (LSB) equals the programmed trigger level.
 However, the FIFO will continue to be loaded until it is full.
 Refer to Table 11.
-5:4 FCR[5:4] Not used; initialized to logic 0.
-3 FCR[3] DMA mode select.
+5-4 FCR[5] TX trigger.
+(MSB), These bits are used to set the trigger level for the transmit FIFO FCR[4] interrupt.
+The SC16C654/654D will issue a transmit empty interrupt (LSB) when the number of characters in FIFO drops below the selected trigger level.
+Refer to Table 12.
+FCR[3] DMA mode select.